epimorphics/Piton.js/README.md

-# JSON-LD Js Api
+# Piton.js
-The aim of this project is to build a consistent platform on which to download data from a JSON-LD Resful API.
+Piton.js builds a consistent platform on which to use data retrieved from a JSON-LD Resful API.

 Objects are defined in a JSON document, which is then used after querying the API to shape the result in a consistent shape.